Have you got a house on a sloping block with drainage problems?

 It’s really hard to spot these drainage nightmares so I am imploring plumbers to start taking care.
 Please slope the bottom of your trenches away from houses.
-Please think about using a clay plug to prevent water flowing back under the building.
+Please think about using a clay plug to prevent water from flowing back under the building.

 Plumbers should all be aware of what a clay plug in a pipe trench is.
 It is a 400mm length of damp clay tamped (compressed) into a trench around the pipe to stop water backflowing through a trench and under a house.